-Refer to Section 14 below for a detailed step by step chronological process and procedures for long term SWMF oversight.
+Refer to Post-Construction Standard Operating Procedures for a detailed step by step chronological process and procedures for long term SWMF oversight.
+Stormwater Management Facilities are inspected as part of the Compliance Inspection during construction before they transfer to long-term SWMF oversight.